Setting up NuGet Server on Windows (Complete Walkthrough)

 Do more with PowerShell and au2mator Self Service Portal.
 Use the advantage of PowerShell to automate your daily IT Tasks and Processes, and Self Service with au2mator to delegate to the right people in your Company.

-How to Apply DSC Configurations to VMs in Azure ARM Templates
+How to Apply Azure DSC Configurations in Azure ARM Templates

 If you're deploying Azure Windows virtual machines (VMs) via ARM templates and need to configure Windows, this article is for you.
 In this tutorial, you're going to learn how to use the Desired State Configuration (DSC) extension for ARM templates to seamlessly deploy and configure an Azure VM Scale Set with a single template.